 Marcus Aurelius – Meditations – The “last good emperor of the Roman empires” thoughts on stoicism.

 “Stoicism doesn’t concern itself with complicated theories about the world, but with helping us overcome destructive emotions and act on what can be acted upon.
 It’s built for action, not endless debate.” – Taken from The daily stoic.
-I needed action after years of standing in the pub talking about the things i was “Gonna” do with my life.
+I needed action after years of standing in the pub talking about the things I was “Gonna” do with my life.

 Escape from Freedom – Erich Fromm – This quote states why this book resonated with me so much:

 “The more the drive toward life is thwarted, the stronger is the drive toward destruction; the more life is realized, the less is the strength of destructiveness.
-Destructiveness is the outcome of unlived life.”
+Destructiveness is the outcome of an unlived life.”

 “In every walk in nature one receives far more than he seeks”John Muir

 Due to the time that walking was taking and the fact that I had stopped smoking, I began running (and using nicotine gum.
 I’ve been stopped two years.)
-Initially, I couldn’t run a mile without stopping, as I would cough out the shit that 23 years of smoking had left in my lungs.
+Initially, I couldn’t run a mile without wheezing.
+I would cough out the shit that 23 years of smoking had left in my lungs.
 I used to walk for a bit and then carry on running whilst thinking you owe it to your lungs to be clean.
 You did this to them.

 I carried on running and after a while, I could run two miles and then four and then 10k.
 Like all the things I have written about here.
 Running takes time, patience and perseverance.
 Most quick-fix solutions are just that.
-Quick fix but not long lasting.
+Quick fix but not long-lasting.
 Replacing old habits takes repetition of the new, healthier ways until they become a habit.

 I have made a lot of changes.
 I can make a comparison between being healthy and unhealthy.
 I was miserable when I was unhealthy.
 I used food and alcohol to make me feel better.
 This would make me more unhealthy.
 A little bit of exercise and good living goes a long way.
 It’s hard in the beginning but it soon becomes natural to live well.